Do I need planning permission?

 for more information on building control please visit LABC Front Door | Home improvements & building regulations advice for homeowners and builders.
 LABC is a not-for-profit membership organisation that represents all local authority building control teams in England and Wales (with around 3,800 members in their national network).
 Their local teams will work with you to help you comply with the building regulations.

-As an interim measure we are currently unable to field general enquiries for householder/minor development/permitted development.
 We have updated our web pages to compensate – many simple enquiries are answered on our FAQ page.
-Please take a look before calling us.